abumalick/udacicards/README.md

+# UdaciCards: React Native project for udacity

+## Presentation

+This is a React Native app (Android & iOS) that allows users to study collections of flashcards.
+The app allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

+This is a project developed for learning purpose only and is probably completely useless for real users.
+A lot of things need to be implemented to be a useful app.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+## Test the app

+This app have been tested with `Expo` app on a real android device and a iOS simulator.
+The built `apk` have been tested on a real android device.

+### With Expo app:

 You can test the app with Expo app by going to this url:

 <https://expo.io/@abumalick/udacicards>

+### With the android apk

 You can also download the `.apk` file from [here](build/udacicards-1.0.0.apk)

+## Build the app from this repository

+- clone the repository
+- install packages with `yarn` or `npm install`
+- run the app with `yarn start` or `npm run start`
+- scan the barcode/manually enter the url with `Expo` app on your phone or in a Android/iOS simulator

 ## Table of Contents